khutchuasopi-ops/Qa-Manual-Testing-Portfolio/Production-Management-Platform-QA/Exploratory-Testing.md

 The issue was documented as **BUG-006**.

+No retest result was documented for this issue.

 ---

-## Exploratory Testing Techniques
+## 3. Exploratory Testing Techniques

-The following exploratory techniques were used:
+The following techniques were used during exploratory testing:

 * Comparing similar records
 * Comparing different activity types